Rasul230405/TIC_TAC_TOE/README.md

     - It is responsible for the graphical representation and user interaction.

  ## *Bridging Logic and Graphics*
  The mousePosToIndex() function is crucial for the game's functionality.
-It converts mouse positions from the Graphics Board into corresponding indices on the Logic Board, allowing seamless integration between the visual and logical components of the game.
+It converts mouse positions from the Graphics Board into corresponding indices on the Logic Board, allowing  integration between Graphics Board and Logic Board

  ## *Getting Started*
 ### Prerequisites